Next time your Seattle landlord hikes the rent, you may be eligible for help

 To receive Economic Displacement Relocation Assistance, a tenant must face an increase of at least 10% of their total housing costs, which includes rent plus other fees the landlord charges, such as pet rent, parking or fixed utilities, within one year.
 (That could be one 10% hike or several smaller increases.)

-The tenant’s household must also make 80% of area median income or less.
+The tenant’s household must also make 80% of the area median income or less.
 That’s $66,750 for a single person and $85,800 for a family of three.
 And, before applying for assistance, they must notify their landlord in writing that they plan to move out.

 Once the city determines that a tenant qualifies, the city will pay them three months of their housing costs and the landlord will be required to reimburse the city.

 Seattle landlords are required to give six months’ notice of rent hikes.
 Tenants can apply for relocation assistance at any point after receiving the rent increase until two months after the increase goes into effect.
-To avoid extra costs, the city recommends renters choose a move out date that lines up with the end of their lease.
+To avoid extra costs, the city recommends renters choose a move-out date that lines up with the end of their lease.

 Because the tenant must tell their landlord they plan to move out before applying for help, renters should be careful to ensure they qualify.
+Tenants can apply on the city’s website.
+(Visit seattle.gov/rentinginseattle and click “I am a renter,” then “Moving out” and “Economic Displacement Relocation Assistance.”)

-Landlords should “look carefully” at how much they’re raising costs and “be aware of whether they’re crossing that threshold of a 10% increase over a year,” said Geoff Tallent, rental programs manager at the Department of Construction and Inspections.
+Landlords should “look carefully” at how much they’re raising costs and “be aware of whether they’re crossing that threshold of a 10% increase over a year,” said Geoff Tallent, rental programs manager at the Seattle Department of Construction and Inspections.
 Landlords issuing those increases must provide a notice telling tenants about their rights under the new program.

 Questions remain about how the program will roll out.